RoturTW/web/README.md

+> [!CAUTION]
+> this repo and all tlds is going to be archived and removed once rtr and rwl are in a finished state
+> and the process of purchasing tlds will change.

 # OWTP

 Origin web transfer protocol is the name for the website system contained within originOS and the summit web browser